citruspi/Spotify-Notifications/readme.md

 - a song goes from "paused" to "playing" _(optional)_
 - a new song is played

+## Contributing

+Pull requests are more than welcome!

+In your pull request, include a __separate__ commit adding yourself to `contributors.md`.

 ## License

 ### Spotify Notifications